< Back to Insights

-At MAJC, we’ve interviewed chefs and operators from across the country—people who’ve lived the chaos of service and still carved out sustainable, profitable businesses.
+At MAJC, we’ve interviewed chefs and operators from across the country.
+These people have lived the chaos of service and still carved out sustainable, profitable businesses.
 They’re constantly thinking about the metrics that drive their teams, systems, and financial decisions.
 Throughout this guide, you’ll hear from a few of them.

 Your two biggest expenses: labor and ingredients.
 Combine them, and you’ve got prime cost.
 Keep this under 55% of sales to stay in the black.